 Tool infeed per cut.
 Enter a value greater than 0.
 This value has an incremental effect.

-Finishing allowance for the floor.
+Finishing allowance in depth which remains after roughing.
 This value has an incremental effect.

 Traversing speed of the tool in mm/min for moving to depth Input: 0...99999.999 or FAUTO, FU, FZ